 The world loves chocolate.
 A lot.
 In 2016, global chocolate sales hit 98.2 billion dollars.
 Americans alone spent 22.4 billion on the sweet stuff.
 We might munch on a Kit Kat bar in the afternoon or sip a mug of hot cocoa in the evening.
 But often, we take this delicious luxury for granted.
 Do we know anything about the history of chocolate or where it originated?

-The Beginning: Drinking With The Mayans And Aztecs
+The Beginning Of The History Of Chocolate: Drinking With The Mayans And Aztecs

 The history of chocolate goes back to at least 2,000 years ago in modern-day Latin America, but it likely was eaten even earlier.
 The Olmec people of Mesoamerica are thought to have made cacao-based drinks as early as 1500 BCE.
 (Note: cacao is the plant from which cocoa powder and chocolate are derived.)